 Phase Out Coal, Stop All Future Fossil Development, Oil Change Urges in Blockbuster Report

-The world’s operating coal mines and oil and gas fields contain enough carbon to push the world beyond the targets for average global warming adopted at last year’s United Nations climate conference in Paris, concludes The Sky’s Limit, a report released yesterday by Oil Change International and 14 other organizations.
+The world’s working coal mines and oil and gas fields contain enough carbon to push the world beyond the threshold for catastrophic climate change, according to a report released on Thursday.

 Like this story?
 Subscribe to The Energy Mix and never miss an edition of our free e-digest.